1926 United Kingdom general strike: General strike, May 1926

 On 5 May 1926, both sides gave their views.
 Churchill commented as editor of the government newspaper British Gazette: "I do not agree that the TUC have as much right as the Government to publish their side of the case and to exhort their followers to continue action.
 It is a very much more difficult task to feed the nation than it is to wreck it".
 Baldwin wrote, "The general strike is a challenge to the parliament and is the road to anarchy".
 The British Worker, the TUC's newspaper, wrote: "We are not making war on the people.
 We are anxious that the ordinary members of the public shall not be penalized for the unpatriotic conduct of the mine owners and the government".
+Striking dockworkers in Canning Town overturned several lorries and again clashed with police.
+Mounted police charged into a crowd of strikers in Poplar.
+Meetings organized by supporters of the strike in the East End were disrupted by police.
+Lockmen at the Royal Docks joined the strike.
+Workers at West Ham Power Station threatened to cut off all power to the area if electricity was used to open the bascule bridge when Navy sailors were deployed to replace Royal Docks workers, forcing the sailors to operate the bridge by hand.
+Navy submarines were stationed at Royal Docks to supply power to the docks and cold warehouses.